Skip to content

 The ordering remains stable as long as no tasks are added, but it does not match the order of submission.

-Generator[str, None, None]: Yields results, or None if the task
+Yields results, or None if the task has not been completed or an

 hmq.Tag.__len__()

-Delete all remaining tasks from the queue.
+Cancels all remaining tasks in the queue.

 hmq.Tag.from_file(filename: str) -> Tag staticmethod